Internal parasite (worm) control

 sheep and lambs.
 Internal parasites tend to be much less of

 a problem under range-type conditions where sheep do not graze

 the same pasture twice in the same grazing season.
 They are

-also less of a problem in arid regions, because parasites require
+also less of a problem in dry climates (or during dry periods) because parasites require

 moisture for their development.